 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cornville - Canaan has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cornville - Canaan a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of people in Cornville - Canaan who are college-educated is somewhat higher than the average US community of 21.84%: 25.86% of adults in Cornville - Canaan have at least a bachelor's degree.
+In terms of college education, Cornville - Canaan is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.86% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Cornville - Canaan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cornville - Canaan residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cornville - Canaan include English, French, Irish, French Canadian, and German.